Dancing on the Razor's Edge of Creativity

 Creators experience many complex and unique challenges, so where can they go for help?
 There are plenty of books promoting ideas of manifestation and creative abundance.
 When at odds with the financial, psychiatric, and systemic realities creators face, such views become harmful.

 Creators need to be truly seen and understood within their unique challenges.
-Finding a therapist with a background in a creative field can be helpful.
-Before becoming a therapist I spent years in the music industry, experiences which have helped to inform my therapy approach with creators.
+Finding a therapist with a creative background can be helpful.
+Before becoming a therapist I spent years in the music industry, experiences that help to inform my therapy approach with creators.

 I work with creators because I believe what they do is important.
 We’ve all experienced the benefits of film, music, and books.
 Stories entertain, enlighten, and inspire us.
 Our current digital age has made us more polarized, and we are regularly unable to agree on basic facts.
 Ironically, the fictional world of art is increasingly a place where we can find shared connection and meaning.

 While recognizing the value that art brings to society, we also believe in our absolute right to it.
 We often demand free access to these creations.
 Yet at the same time, we throw our creators to the wolves.
-What if instead of a sink-or-swim attitude towards creative success, our society valued the unique healing that creators need?
+What if instead of a sink-or-swim attitude towards success, our society understood and validated the unique care that creators need?

 A trauma is a moment of shock that severely inhibits our ability to grow.
 When experiencing pain and chaos, our brain is good at finding the quickest way to temporary relief by telling a simple story to make sense of the overwhelm.
 Unfortunately, this temporary story is often one of shame, I’m a failure, or a jaded outlook in which nobody cares.
 These beliefs can end up defining our worldview.

 Such worldviews hijack the creative process.
-They rob our intrinsic experiences of creative joy, or complicate the relational world of extrinsic creativity.
-Yet creators also have a powerful tool: the ability to reshape their trauma story into one of coherence.
-Creative expression is a way to be seen, rebuild self-worth, and develop meaning.
+They rob our intrinsic experiences of creative joy, or complicate the social world of our creative relationships.
+Yet creators have a powerful tool: the ability to reshape their trauma story.
+Creative expression is a way to be seen, increase self-worth, and develop meaning and coherence.